 This project has focused on use of park and green space as a venue for hosting community events.
 The Spirit Square features a performance shelter as well as a covered picnic and barbeque area constructed from logs and engineered wood beams, manicured pathways, low level lighting and occupancy detection, and park benches.
 The future plans for the area also include historic and cultural exhibits, as well as the potential for a water park and fountain area.

-In February of 2007, the Village of Burns Lake started the construction of a new public open space under the BC Spirit Squares program at the Nourse Community Park with partnered funding from Northern Development.
+2012- The Village of Burns Lake started the construction of a new public open space under the BC Spirit Squares program at the Nourse Community Park in 2007 with partnered funding from Northern Development.
 Spirit Squares are intended to honour the past and celebrate the future, improve the economic health of communities, and enhance the social and cultural life of the community.
 The new Burns Lake Spirit Square honours the great contributions Dick Nourse and Len Radley made to the community.

 "The Burns Lake Spirit Square has become a community gathering place for celebrations, concerts, day camps, fitness sessions and many other community events.
 Lakes District residents have embraced this beautiful water front park and we are proud to have such a great community area to welcome residents and tourists."Bernice Magee, former Mayor, Village of Burns Lake